NathanYanJing/TransformerReplication/README.md

 ```

 3. *Label Smoothing*

-We experimented with the setting of using lable smoothing with smooth ratio to be 0.1 v.s.
+We experimented with the setting of using label smoothing with a smooth ratio to be 0.1 v.s.
 0, we reported our findings of the label smoothing factor of the model's training loss and perplexity.

  *Others*

 N_stack = 6

 d_model = 512

 num_heads = 8

 d_ff = 2048

 dropout = 0.1

 beta1 = 0.9

 beta2 = 0.98

 epsilon = 10**(-9)

 warmup_step = 4000
-epsilon
-warmup_step

-### Findings
+### Findings and Results

-## Results
+Please refer to findings.pdf for more details.

 ## Summary